by ProcureDeskLast Updated : Oct-21-2018

 We are going to divide integration use cases into three main areas

-Master data is the core data or core business objects, Examples include supplier data, customer data, budget data.
+Master data is the core data or core business objects, Examples include supplier data, customer data, and budget data.

-Master data is generally maintained in the ERP/ Accounting system and is required to be used in the transactions of the procure to pay system.
+Master data is generally maintained in the ERP/ Accounting system and is required to be used in the transactions of the procure-to-pay system.

-We created a separate category for systems which are feeding other purchasing transaction data to your purchasing system.
+We created a separate category for systems that are feeding other purchasing transaction data to your purchasing system.
 These are not master data but other systems which are feeding data to the purchasing system.

-For example, It is very common for services companies to have separate work orders systems which are used by engineering teams.
+For example, It is very common for services companies to have separate work order systems which are used by engineering teams.
 There is often the requirement to order materials as a part of the work order.

 In that case, the order requirement or requisition is created in another system and then the same requisition is transferred to the purchasing system for approval and generating the purchase order.